Brothers and sisters,

 But sadly, most of the Jewish people, including the priests, scribes and elders, who served God in the temple every day, were unable to recognize God’s voice when they heard the Lord Jesus’ words which were full of authority.
 For example, the Lord Jesus said to the Jews, “Your father Abraham rejoiced to see my day: and he saw it, and was glad” (John 8:56).
 “Truly, truly, I say to you, Before Abraham was, I am” (John 8:58).
 When the Lord Jesus said these words to the Jews, which were full of authority and power, He was speaking in God’s identity, telling them that He is Jehovah, and that He is God Himself.
 Nevertheless, because of being unable to recognize the voice of God and not seeking the truth, they did not treat the Lord Jesus as God, and even ridiculed and slandered and blasphemed Him, and convinced Him of blasphemy.
 It can be seen from this that human beings were so deeply corrupted, were extremely arrogant, and simply did not know how to discern God’s voice at all.
 If today we still do not know how to distinguish God’s voice and do not have a seeking heart, then we are on the path of the Jews of those days, and will not see the Lord’s appearance.

 Yes, knowing how to distinguish God’s voice is indeed of great importance to our welcoming the return of the Lord.
 The Lord Jesus said, “I have yet many things to say to you, but you cannot bear them now.
 However, when he, the Spirit of truth, is come, he will guide you into all truth” (John 16:12–13).
-The book of Revelation says, “He that has an ear, let him hear what the Spirit says toes” (Revelation 2:7).
+The book of Revelation says, “He that has an ear, let him hear what the Spirit says to the churches” (Revelation 2:7).
 From these verses, we can see that after the Lord’s return, He will express truth and speak to the churches.
 If we only attach importance to working hard instead of seeking the truth and are incapable of discerning God’s voice, then like the foolish virgins, we won’t be able to know the Lord even if He returns, and in the end, we could only be discarded by the Lord and gnash our teeth.

 Thanks be to the Lord.
 Brothers and sisters, your fellowship causes my heart to feel illuminated and I have a way to practice.
 So, when the Lord Jesus required us to be the wise virgins, who prepare oil to welcome His return, He is actually asking us to seek the truth, so that we can discern God’s voice, see His appearance and welcome His return.
 When we hear there are testimonies of God’s appearance and words, we ought to seek and investigate as opposed to rejecting and condemning them.
 Only such are the wise virgins, the ones who welcome the return of the Lord after hearing the voice of the Bridegroom.